danieljancar/proxy-request-checker/README.md

 # Proxy Checker in Go

 This is a simple proxy checker written in Go.
-It checks the proxies in the `proxies.json` file and returns a report.
+It checks the links in the `links.json` file and returns a report.

 ## Getting Started